 Connor’s love of music and fitness is evident in his Instagram posts, as he seems to be just as likely to be working out shirtless as he is to be playing a guitar, piano, keyboard, or even a banjo or accordion.
 He also seems to have a great sense of humor, poking fun at his Bachelorette cat costume in a June 7 post, which he captioned, “when she says she’s a cat lover...tune in to the #bachelorette premiere tonight to find out if it’s a fur-ever love!!”
 His preferred puns aren’t all cat-related either: he captioned one poolside shot “water you talking about.”

-He also recently reflected on starting his teaching career during a pandemic in a June 2 post.
+He also recently reflected on starting his teaching career during lockdown in a June 2 post.
 “Survived my first year as a teacher and I am just so overwhelmingly grateful,” he wrote.
 “Grateful for this school, grateful for every other teacher who worked tirelessly to make sure kids still got an education this year, and grateful for students who continued to show up and bring joy to the classroom any way they could.”

 To kick off the past couple New Years, he’s posted his own handwritten “best of” lists, sharing his favorite movies, music, podcasts, and other standout memories.

 ABC notes that Connor is a family man who is searching for “a woman who will share his enthusiasm and zest for living every day to its fullest,” describing his ideal partner as “genuine, kind, socially accepting and open-minded.”
 His perfect match must also enjoy a multi-location date with a theme, because he likes to go all out.
 His one major dealbreaker: a woman who doesn't respect waiters, “because there is no place for any bullying in his life.”